 What is CAMRA?

-CAMRA is made up of thousands of dedicated volunteers who work tirelessly to further its aims.
-Over 200 local branches run 260 beer festivals across the country, including the Great British Beer Festival in London.
-CAMRA is governed by a National Executive who are elected at a Member's Weekend for a three year term and has a professional staff of fifty responsible for central campaigning, research, membership services, publishing, marketing, press and administration.
+CAMRA is volunteer-led and governed by a National Executive who are elected at a Members' Weekend and lead professional staff responsible for central campaigning, research, membership services, publishing, marketing, press and administration.

 CAMRA is financed by membership subscriptions, sales of books and merchandise and proceeds from national and local beer festivals.
 CAMRA is a not-for-profit company, limited by guarantee.

 CAMRA's vision is to have quality real ale and thriving pubs in every community.